supabase-community/chatgpt-your-files/README.md

     ```

     _Note: Since the video was published, `on delete cascade` was
-    added here so that the lifecycle of `document_sections` is tied
+    added as a new migration so that the lifecycle of `document_sections`
-    to their respective document.
-We leave the lifecycle of the
+    is tied to their respective document._
-    objects in storage as an exercise to the reader._

 1. Add HNSW index.